openturns/openturns/python/doc/theory/data_analysis/linear_regression.rst

     otv.View(graph)

+Example 2: We consider now the output random variable defined by :math:`Y = \exp (0.5X_1)+ \epsilon` where the random noise :math:`\varepsilon` is distributed according to the standard normal distribution and :math:`X_1` is distributed according to the Triangular(1.0, 5.0, 10.0) distribution.

-In this second example (still in dimension 1), the linear model is not relevant because of the exponential shape of the relation.
-But a linear approach would be useful on the transformed problem :math:`Y = a_0 + a_1 \exp X_1`.
+In that case, the default functional basis is not relevant because of the exponential shape of the relation.
+The following graph shows it clearly.
+We should have used the functional basis  composed of the functions :math:`\varphi_1: x \rightarrow 1` and :math:`\varphi_2: x \rightarrow  \exp (0.5X_1)`.

 .. plot::